 You shall abstain from trading or giving advice concerning trade in the securities of PGS on the basis of information which is not publicly available or commonly known in the market, if publicly available or commonly known, such information may influence the price of the securities of PGS.
 Further, PGS has adopted trading regulations for its primary insiders.
 PGS is committed to making full, fair, accurate, timely and understandable disclosures in reports and documents it files with the Oslo Stock Exchange.
 We have a responsibility to ensure that information released to the general public about PGS’ activities, plans, products and services, is correct and objective.
 Individual employees should not make statements to the general public about PGS without prior approval as outlined in the PGS Communications Policy.

 As a company with truly global operations, PGS frequently faces complex situations with regard to export and tax regulations.
 Any single job can involve several different legal entities and revenue jurisdictions, as well as vessels and equipment of different origins.
 Adherence to the highest standard of compliance with all relevant regulations is a priority of PGS, in order to maintain our reputation and to avoid potential disputes with export and tax agencies.
-Therefore, PGS expects its employees, as applicable, to be familiar and comply with all relevant export and tax regulations; which will frequently include United States and Norwegian regulations in addition to the regulations of the operator’s immediate jurisdiction.
+Therefore, PGS expects its employees to be familiar and comply with all relevant export and tax regulations; this will frequently include United States and Norwegian regulations in addition to the regulations of the operator’s immediate jurisdiction.

 Sanctions and Export

 Sanctions imposed by governments or the United Nations may restrict or prohibit business or personal dealings with certain countries and with companies or individuals in or from those countries.
-Activities that may be restricted include: commercial activities, funds transfers, provision of services, exports of sensitive technology, imports, investments, and travel to restricted countries.
+Activities that may be restricted include commercial activities, funds transfers, provision of services, exports of sensitive technology, imports, investments, and travel to restricted countries.
 Certain of the goods, services and technology as applied by PGS in its operation, are also subject to general export controls.
-PGS is committed to comply with all applicable export control laws.
+PGS is committed to complying with all applicable export control laws.

 Data Protection and Privacy